Inventors-Way/LabBench.DeviceHost/README.md

 Will return the current ratings:

 ```
-START 1234;
 USE PORT [PORT] CPARPLUS;
 CMD RATING;
-END;
 ```

 If successfull it will return the state of the device in the form of:

 ```
-VasScore [0 to 100];
+SCORE [0 to 100];
-FinalVasScore [0 to 100];
+FINAL_SCORE [0 to 100];
-Button [0 or 1];
+BUTTON [0 or 1];
-LatchedButton [0 or 1];
+LATCHED_BUTTON [0 or 1];
 ```

 **Values:**

-* VasScore: The curreent VAS scopre in mm.
+* SCORE: The curreent VAS scopre in mm.
-* FinalVasScore: The VAS score when either the STOPCRITERION was fullfilled or at the comperion of the pressure WAVEFORM programs.
+* FINAL_SCORE: The VAS score when either the STOPCRITERION was fullfilled or at the comperion of the pressure WAVEFORM programs.
-* Button: Current state of the button.
+* BUTTON: Current state of the button.
 0: No button pressed, 1: One or more button pressed.
-* LatchedButton: Has a button been pressed since the last execution of the RATING command.
+* LATCHED_BUTTON: Has a button been pressed since the last execution of the RATING command.

 or an error in the form of ```ERR;[ERRORCODE]```.